-There are many benefits of going barefoot, and they help me feel confident about allowing my daughter ample playtime outdoors without her shoes on.
-Yup, I’m THAT, mom–the mom that lets her little scallywag of a child storm the playground with her bare feet.
-To your surprise, you will hear me happily proclaim, “sure,” when she asks if she can take her shoes off while on a hike or jump in a puddle.
+Going barefoot has many benefits that help me feel confident about allowing my daughter ample playtime outdoors without her shoes on.
+Yup, I’m THAT mom.
+The mom that most parents stare at disapprovingly whenever I let my little scallywag of a child storm the playground without her shoes on.

-And bare feet are standard attire for the kids I take on learning adventures in nature most of the year–and I know I’m not alone.
-Several other outdoor parents, youth education leaders, forest school kindergartens, and nature school teachers do the same.
-Why do we allow children to go barefoot outside?
-Because barefoot kids are healthy kids!
+Dirty looks and sideways glances aside, I’m proud to proclaim that bare feet are standard attire for the kids I take on learning adventures in nature most of the year.
+And I know I’m not alone.
+Other outdoor parents, youth education leaders, forest-school kindergartens, and nature-school teachers do the same.

-Benefits of Walking Barefoot for Children and Adults
+Benefits of Walking Barefoot for Children and Adults:

 Is Walking Barefoot Healthy?